uadmin/uadmin-docs/api/setting_functions.rst

 -----------------
 `Back To Top`_

-GetSetting returns the value of the setting based on the data type selected.

-Function:

 .. code-block:: go

-    func(code string) interface{}
+    func GetSetting(code string) interface{}

+GetSetting return the value of a setting based on its code.

 Suppose I have the record "Water Daily Intake for Men" that has the value of 13 and the Data Type is Integer.